Automattic/wordpress-activitypub/README.md

 * Fixed: Several WebFinger issues
 * Fixed: Redirect issue for Application user
 * Fixed: Accessibilty issues with missing screen-reader-text on User overview page

-### 2.4.0 ###

-* Added: A core/embed block filter to transform iframes to links
-* Added: Basic support of incoming `Announce`s
-* Added: Improve attachment handling
-* Added: Notifications: Introduce general class and use it for new follows
-* Added: Always fall back to `get_by_username` if one of the above fail
-* Added: Notification support for Jetpack
-* Added: EMA: Support for fetching external statuses without replies
-* Added: EMA: Remote context
-* Added: EMA: Allow searching for URLs
-* Added: EMA: Ensuring numeric ids is now done in EMA directly
-* Added: Podcast support
-* Added: Follower count to "At a Glance" dashboard widget
-* Improved: Use `Note` as default Object-Type, instead of `Article`
-* Improved: Improve `AUTHORIZED_FETCH`
-* Improved: Only send Mentions to comments in the direct hierarchy
-* Improved: Improve transformer
-* Improved: Improve Lemmy compatibility
-* Improved: Updated JS dependencies
-* Fixed: EMA: Add missing static keyword and try to lookup if the id is 0
-* Fixed: Blog-wide account when WordPress is in subdirectory
-* Fixed: Funkwhale URLs
-* Fixed: Prevent infinite loops in `get_comment_ancestors`
-* Fixed: Better Content-Negotiation handling

 See full Changelog on [GitHub](https://github.com/Automattic/wordpress-activitypub/blob/master/CHANGELOG.md).